eqlabs/pathfinder/README.md

 Checkout the latest `pathfinder` release by cloning this repo and checking out the latest version tag.
 Take care not to be on our `main` branch as we do actively develop in it.

+The remainder of the installation documentation assumes you are in the checkout directory.

 ### Python setup

 Create a python virtual environment in the `py` folder.